All photos by Heather Sten

 In the two and a half months Fleur Pierets and Julian P. Boom have lived in New York, they've moved nine times.
 Their turbulent traveling around the city, however, is nothing compared to what they have planned next.
 Over the next 18 months, the couple will be getting married in every country where same-sex marriage is legal for their collaborative performance art debut: a project named 22 for the 22 countries where they could legally wed when they began planning the endeavor.

-"The most important thing is that people know that there are only 24 countries [with legal same-sex marriage]," says Fleur, adding that public opinion only comes "after that" fact.
+The couple are adamant that their performance piece isn't an activist project, but rather, a celebration of the countries that have legalized same-sex marriage.
+Their ceremonies will be held in city halls across the world, as there are still many countries where the public isn't as progressive as the law, like France, they say."The most important thing is that people know that there are only 24 countries [with legal same-sex marriage]," says Fleur, adding that public opinion only comes "after that" fact.
 With the first wedding behind them, Fleur and Julian are preparing for their ceremony in the Netherlands next month.
 The two will continue living as nomads for the foreseeable future.
 But they're hoping that by the end of the project, after they've seen "all of the places where we can be gay," they'll have decided on a country to call home.